eteeselink/ci-workshop/README.md

 Log Genius
 ==========

-Initial files for a 1-day workshop on Continuous Integration that I teach.
+Initial files for a 1-day workshop on Continuous Integration.

 Prepared for the [Software Technology post-master program](http://wwwooti.win.tue.nl) ("OOTI" for friends).